angelovianajr/panelao_do_bem/README.md

 # ifcode
-Aplicativo de combate a fome desenvolvido no hackaton do IFCODE
+Um aplicativo de combate a fome desenvolvido no hackaton do IFCODE pela equipe null